tripl3baka/ASCII_Art_Clock/README.md

 # ASCII-Art Clock
 ![assets/screenshot.png](assets/screenshot.png)
-This terminal program displays current time with beautiful ASCII-Art characters!
+This terminal program displays current time with ASCII-Art characters!

 Fonts are being held in separate classes as map of entries , allowing the user to add infinite amout of custom fonts.